SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-7.rst

 Exhaustive Feature Selection
 ****************************

-*Exhaustive Feature Selection* (EFS), as it's name suggests, algorithmically looks at every single subset combination of features
+*Exhaustive Feature Selection* (EFS), as it's name suggests, algorithmically looks at every single subset combination of features and is by far the most computationally expensive approach detailed in this post.

 .. code-block:: python3